-While we expect to purchase loans nationwide, we target urban centers (including densely populated suburbs) because we believe that an increasing number of families and young professionals prefer to live in areas that are in close proximity to employment centers, public transportation and retail and other amenities that are typically more common in such areas, which provides greater potential for HPA.
+While we expect to purchase loans nationwide, we target urban centers (including densely populated suburbs) because we believe that an increasing number of families and young professionals prefer to live in areas that are in close proximity to employment centers, public transportation and retail and other amenities that are typically more common in such areas, creating liquidity and predictability, which we believe, provides greater potential for HPA.
 By focusing on urban centers and targeted densely populated suburbs we are able to more efficiently manage our portfolio and scale our high-touch loan servicing platform.
 Our Manager has compiled data that suggests that HPA can vary significantly from neighborhood to neighborhood even within the same city.
 Our Manager's proprietary analytics include inputs for economic and demographic data that includes unemployment rates, housing starts, crime rates, education, electoral participation and other variables that we believe closely correlate to property values.
 These analytics help us determine cities, neighborhoods and properties that we believe will experience HPA.

 We seek to build clusters of loans backed by collateral in certain markets.
 These markets include, but are not limited to, Phoenix, Arizona; Los Angeles and San Diego, California; Miami, Ft.
-Lauderdale, West Palm Beach, Orlando and Tampa, Florida; Atlanta, Georgia; New York and New Jersey metropolitan area; Dallas, Texas; and Maryland and Virginia near Washington, DC.
-In addition to its experienced servicing staff, Gregory has contracted with local experts in areas where it services a significant number of loans that provide local area market intelligence, monitor properties and can manage rehabilitation projects for REO or repairs for rental properties.
+Lauderdale, West Palm Beach, Orlando and Tampa, Florida; Atlanta, Georgia; New York and New Jersey metropolitan area; Houston and Dallas, Texas; Portland, OR; and Maryland and Virginia near Washington, DC.
+In addition to its experienced servicing staff, our Servicer has contracted with local experts in areas where it services a significant number of loans that provide local area market intelligence, monitor properties and can manage rehabilitation projects for REO or repairs for rental properties.
 We believe having affiliated local experts and a centralized management team provides us a competitive advantage and leads to more informed decision-making and better execution.